Tag Archives: Credit card

 Read more : Facebook Ads Scam Hits Many Maybank Customers!

-Here are some ways to prevent getting hit by the Facebook Ads scam, whether you are a customer of Maybank, or other banks.
+Here are some ways to prevent getting hit by the Facebook Ads scam, whether you are a bank customer in Malaysia or other countries.

 Do NOT Use Debit Cards

-You should also never use your debit card to fund Facebook advertisements.
+You should certainly never use your debit card to fund Facebook advertisements.
 Always use a credit card, which offers you some protection against such fraudulent transactions.

 Monitor Your Credit Card Transactions

-If you need to register your credit cards with online or mobile payment platforms, you must always monitor the transactions and report any fraudulent transactions right away.
+Using a credit card to purchase products and services on online and mobile payment platforms offers you some protection against fraud, but you must always monitor the transactions and report any fraudulent transactions right away.

-If you register your credit cards for use with Facebook Ads, try to REMOVE them as soon as you are done.
+If you register your credit cards for use with Facebook Ads or Facebook Pay, try to REMOVE them as soon as you are done.

-Do NOT leave them registered to your Facebook Ads account, as a scammer or hacker who gains access to your Facebook account can run fraudulent ads using those credit cards without additional verification.
+Do NOT leave them registered to your Facebook Ads or Facebook Pay account, as a scammer or hacker who gains access to your Facebook account can make fraudulent purchases or run fraudulent advertisements using those credit cards without additional verification.

 Enable PIN For Facebook Pay